China is Russia's best hope to blunt sanctions, but wary

 “This is what Chinese companies are worried about,” Li said.

-AP researcher Yu Bing and video producer Caroline Chen in Beijing and AP Writers Hyung-Jin Kim in Seoul and David Rising in Bangkok contributed.
+AP researcher Yu Bing and video producer Caroline Chen in Beijing and Associated Press writers Hyung-Jin Kim in Seoul, South Korea, and David Rising in Bangkok contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.